 As 2019 comes to an end, it’s time to start thinking about your goals for 2020.
 Some of your goals might include weight loss, a promotion at work, or finishing your degree.
-Those are all great goals to work towards, but don’t forget about financial goals too!
+American Consumer Credit Counseling thinks that these are all great goals to work towards – but don’t forget about financial goals too!
 You can start with these 6 financial goals for 2020 to help you build your wealth and avoid consumer debt.

 1. Pay off debt.